ALIBRAGIMOV/gomath/Algorithms/important_repeat/bigO.md

 ### **Recursive Complexity Analysis**
 #### **Example 3: Logarithmic Complexity (O(log n))**
+- Sure, logarithmic time complexity is one of the fundamental concepts in computer science related to the performance of algorithms, and it is denoted as O(log(N)).

+Logarithmic Function:
+A logarithm is the inverse function of exponentiation.
+The logarithm of a number is the exponent to which another fixed number, the base, must be raised to produce that number.
+In simpler terms, if we have an equation:

+b^x = N
+Then the logarithm of N to the base b is x:

+log_b(N) = x
+Logarithmic Time Complexity:
+When we say an algorithm has a logarithmic time complexity, we mean that the time it takes to complete its execution is proportional to the logarithm of the size of the input.
+As the input size (N) grows, the number of steps (or operations) the algorithm takes grows logarithmically.

+An important property of logarithms is that they grow very slowly.
+Doubling the size of the input doesn't double the amount of work; it just adds a constant amount of extra work.
+This makes O(log(N)) algorithms very efficient for large N.

+Examples and Intuition:
+Binary Search: Consider a sorted array of numbers.
+You want to find if a particular number is in the array.
+A binary search algorithm would start by comparing the target number with the middle element of the array.
+If it's not a match, it ignores one half of the array and continues the same process with the remaining half.
+This halving continues until the element is found or the subset becomes empty.
+In each step, the problem size is reduced by half, which leads to a O(log(N)) time complexity.

+Balanced Binary Search Tree (BST) Lookup: Similar to binary search, every time you traverse from a node to one of its children in a balanced BST, you are essentially halving the path to the particular node you are looking for.

+Visualizing Logarithmic Growth:
+To visualize logarithmic growth, you can think of it as the number of times you can divide N by 2 before getting to 1:

+N = 16

+16 -> 8 -> 4 -> 2 -> 1 (Logarithmic steps: 4)
+If you plot the function y = log_b(N), you'll notice it increases to infinity as N goes to infinity, but it does so very gradually compared to a linear growth which is represented as a straight line or quadratic growth that forms a parabola with a steep increase.

+Mathematical Properties:
+Some properties of logarithms relevant to time complexity analysis include:

+log_b(M * N) = log_b(M) + log_b(N)
+log_b(M/N) = log_b(M) - log_b(N)
+log_b(M^k) = k * log_b(M)
+If the base of the logarithm isn't specified, it's often assumed to be 2 for computational complexity analysis since algorithms often involve dividing data into halves (binary operations).
+In computational complexity, constants and less significant terms are usually ignored because they don't affect the growth rate as N becomes very large.
+Thus O(log_2(N)), O(log_10(N)), and O(log_e(N)) are all considered equivalent and are simplified to O(log(N)) in Big O notation.
+The base of the logarithm is less important in the context of Big O notation since logarithms of different bases are only different by a constant factor, and Big O notation ignores constants.

 ```go
 func binarySearch(arr []int, target int) int {
     lo, hi := 0, len(arr)-1